danilloestrela/positron/README.md

 This project was made with little PHP, jquery, lots of CSS flex box and SASS.
 Yes, there are lots of errors in it, maybe can be a challenge for people who wants to fix it?
 Yeah...

+## Installing for development

+In this project I'm using LARAVEL-MIX for compiling my scss and js files into dist folder.
+To use it you must install the dev modules that are on package.json.
+Use yarn or npm for it.

+#Have fun! :)